 Do I Need An Attorney For An Uncontested Divorce?

 Although the state does not require both parties to have a lawyer represent them in divorce, it is highly recommended to retain an experienced attorney, whether it is contested or uncontested.
 We often complete cases with only one party having an attorney while the other party participates without representation (Pro Se).
 All parties are advised of their right to seek counsel, and are given the opportunity to do so.
 We will not pressure anyone into a divorce agreement without representation, but we will proceed if the other party is comfortable with doing so.
-Our lawyers at Hoffman Walker & Smith have helped hundreds of couples through the uncontested divorce process.
+Our lawyers at Hoffman Walker & Knauf have helped hundreds of couples through the uncontested divorce process.
 Only experienced attorneys are familiar with every issue that needs to be resolved in a divorce to give you peace of mind for the future and prevent stressful and expensive legal battles over post-divorce issues.